Associations between parental body weight and children’s body weight – Chinese studies including pregnant and non-pregnant parents

 High birth weight (>4000 g) is associated with increased risk of obesity; it is also associated with increased risk of obesity from childhood to early adulthood.1 Increasing body weight during childhood has an impact on clinical outcomes when children grow older.
 A large body size as of 5 to 6 months of age, and fast weight gain before 2 years of age are related to large body size at age 5 to 13 years.2 Combining birth weight and infant weight gain, together with the body mass index (BMI) of the mother, may allow early stratification of infants at risk of childhood obesity.3 The persistence of childhood obesity into adulthood correlates with increased cardiometabolic risk in adulthood; yet, risks for these outcomes were similar to persons who were never obese when obese children became non-obese during adulthood.4 It is therefore crucial that the epidemic of childhood obesity should be addressed early.

 As a rapidly developing country, China’s disease burden includes non-communicable diseases (NCDs).5 The rise in NCDs is paralleled in increased health care costs.5 Increasing incomes allow for relative affordability of food, while mobility may likewise be more restricted in the urban setting, decreasing the need for exercise and physical activity.
-A recent meta-analysis estimated the prevalence of obesity to be around 10.2%, based on studies published between 2011 and 2015 and using international standards on cut-off points for BMI in children; it is recognized, however, that the overweight and obesity rates in different (rural) parts of the country may need further study.6
+A recent meta-analysis estimated the prevalence of obesity to be around 10.2%, based on studies published between 2011 and 2015 and using international standards on cut-off points for BMI in children; it is recognized, however, that the overweight and obesity rates in different (rural) parts of China may need further study.6

 This meta-analysis also pointed out that parental education is important to tackle the problem.
 Parental contribution to childhood body weight issues is indeed increasingly recognized in the literature.
 Parental socioeconomic status, education, physical activity, attitude to body weight as well as smoking, have been correlated with childhood obesity.7,8,9 The causality of these factors is further buttressed by studies that show how parental intervention can improve children’s weights, such as behavioral change techniques and family counselling.10,11